tam-trance/rules_ros2/README.md

 # Bazel Rules for ROS 2

 This repository provides Bazel rules and macros to build, run, and test ROS 2 applications using C++, Python, and Rust.
-It eliminates the need to install ROS 2 system packages (e.g., via `apt`), offering a hermetic and reproducible build environment.
+It eliminates the need to install ROS 2 system packages (e.g., via `apt` or building from source), offering a hermetic and reproducible build environment.

 ## Features